playbenny/benny_manual/docs/blockipedia.md

 - Forgets some midi events, randomly

 ### midi.lfo
 - A midi LFO, if you add more voices they're linked, so you can build eg quadrature lfos from this.

-- NOTE if you modulate 'rate' this lfo will skip, if you want to modulate something modulate phase, or use a different lfo.

 ### midi.note.length
 - sets the length of midi notes.